KristoferMar/Ansible-Guide/practice.md

 Question: 2
 - Create a playbook, which can do as shown below:
 - Create a file on all the servers at this path /etc/motd.
-- The file contains  “MY SERVER: <Server Name> “.
+- The file contains  “MY SERVER: 'Server Name' “.

 you replace the server Name with the actual HOSTNAME of the server.